 Unlock your economic potential

-Ready to dive into the fascinating world of economics?
-An undergraduate degree in economics can help you develop critical thinking skills, analyse complex data, and gain a deep understanding of economic principles, in preparation for a financially rewarding career.
+Are you ready for a financially rewarding career?
+An undergraduate degree in economics can help you develop critical thinking skills, analyse complex data, and gain a deep understanding of economic principles.
+Get the skills and qualifications you need to succeed in a competitive world.

 What is economics?

 Ever wondered what economists do?
-Leading economist and Head of the Department of Economics at Essex, Professor Carlos Carrillo-Tudela shares his insights and answers your top questions about economics degrees.
+Leading economist and Head of the Department of Economics at Essex, Professor Carlos Carrillo-Tudela answers your biggest questions about economics.

 "Economics is the study of the production, distribution, and consumption of goods and services.
 But, at its core, economics is about understanding human behaviour.
 It's about how we make decisions with limited resources to satisfy our unlimited wants.
 By studying economics, you'll be able to interpret the very essence of our value system.
 It's a fascinating and hugely insightful discipline."